camptwright/camptwright.github.io/README.md

 - Dynamic DNS for dynamic IP addresses
 - Troubleshooting and maintenance

-### Option 1: GitHub Pages (Free)
+### Option 1: GitHub Pages (Free) - Recommended

+**See the detailed [GitHub Pages Deployment Guide](GITHUB_PAGES_GUIDE.md) for step-by-step instructions.**

+Quick start:
-1. Create a new repository on GitHub
+1. Create a repository named `yourusername.github.io` on GitHub
-2. Push all files to the repository
+2. Push your files to the repository
-3. Go to Settings > Pages
+3. Enable GitHub Pages in repository Settings
-4. Select the main branch as the source
-5. Your site will be available at `https://yourusername.github.io/repository-name`
+4. Your site will be live at `https://yourusername.github.io`

 **Note**: Make sure your PDF file is included in the repository.
+See [GitHub Pages Guide](GITHUB_PAGES_GUIDE.md) for detailed instructions.

 ### Option 2: Netlify (Free)